core-wg/oscore/draft-ietf-core-object-security.md

 The Observe option in the CoAP request SHALL NOT be integrity protected, since it may be legitimately removed by a proxy.

-If the Observe option is removed by a proxy, then the server can still verify the request (as a non-Observe request), and produce a non-Observe response.
-If the OSCOAP client receives a response without an outer Observe value to an Observe request, then it MUST verify the response as a non-Observe response, i.e. not include the Sequence Number of the response in the external_aad.
+If the Observe option is removed from a CoAP request by a proxy, then the server can still verify the request (as a non-Observe request), and produce a non-Observe response.
+If the OSCOAP client receives a response to an Observe request without an outer Observe value, then it MUST verify the response as a non-Observe response, i.e. not include the Sequence Number of the response in the external_aad.

 ### Class U Options {#class-u}